RaceCurrencyOfficial/racecoin-core/README.md

 code.
 This is especially important for large or high-risk changes.
 It is useful to add a test plan to the pull request description if testing the changes is not straightforward.

+### Important

+RaceCoin is a project revived by the community.
+The takeover is still in progress, which means licencing information may not be fully correct at this moment.
+We do our best to update everything as soon as possible, and handle all tools we use according to the corresponding legal conditions.